nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - Added `socketstream` module that wraps sockets in the stream interface
 - Added experimental `linenoise.readLineStatus` to get line and status (e.g. ctrl-D or ctrl-C).

+- new module: std/tempfiles
+  Allows creating temporary files and directories, see PR #17361 and followups.

 ## environment variable handling
 - empty environment variable values are now supported across OS's and backends